 Marc Freeman, Ph.D.

 Marc Freeman is director of the Vollum Institute.
 He earned his B.S. in Biology from Eastern Connecticut State University in 1993.
-He carried out his doctoral training in the laboratory of John Carlson at Yale University, where he studied Drosophila olfaction, and obtained his Ph.D. in Biology in 1999.
-Freeman trained as a postdoctoral associate with Chris Q. Doe at the University of Oregon from 1999–2004, studying Drosophila embryonic neurogenesis, with a particular focus on glial cell development.
-He started his laboratory in the Department of Neurobiology at The University of Massachusetts Medical School in 2004, focusing on glia-neuron interactions in the healthy and diseased brain.
-Freeman was selected as a Smith Family New Investigator (2004), an Alfred P. Sloan Research Fellow (2005), and a Howard Hughes Medical Institute Early Career Scientist (2009).
-He was an HHMI Investigator from 2013 to 2016.
-Freeman joined the Vollum Institute in 2016.
+He carried out his doctoral training in the laboratory of John Carlson at Yale University, where he studied Drosophila olfaction.
+Freeman trained as a postdoctoral associate with Chris Doe at the University of Oregon from 1999–2004, studying Drosophila embryonic neurogenesis.
+He started his laboratory in the Department of Neurobiology at The University of Massachusetts Medical School in 2004.
+Freeman was selected as a Smith Family New Investigator (2004), an Alfred P. Sloan Research Fellow (2005), and a Howard Hughes Medical Institute Early Career Scientist (2009–2013).
+He was an HHMI Investigator from 2013 to 2016, until he moved to the Vollum Institute in 2016.

 Neukomm LJ, Burdett TC, Seeds AM, Hampel S, Coutinho-Budd JC, Farley JE, Wong J, Karadeniz YB, Osterloh JM, Sheehan AE, Freeman MR. (2017) Axon death pathways converge on Axundead to promote functional and structural axon disassembly.
 Neuron 95:78-91.e5.